-To assist in this transition, the center also offered helpdesk services for these applications.
+The center, therefore, had to reduce overhead to make its rates competitive without sacrificing the quality of its services.
+The Baldrige services for these applications.
 The second software suite supported by the center was the Engineer Management Automation Army Reserve (EMAAR), which managed Army Reserve projects.